-Redness in the eyes has always been a traditional way to tell that a person had smoked weed of some kind.
-However, whatever a person consumes such as a vape, edibles, smoking, dabbing, etc., your eyes will turn red due to the THC effects.
+Redness in the eyes has always been a traditional way to tell that a person had smoked weed.
+However, whatever a person consumes, such as a vape, edibles, smoking, dabbing, etc., his eyes will turn red due to the THC effects.
 Redness depends upon the quality and quantity of cannabis a person consumes.

 Why marijuana makes red eyes?

 You may get redness in the eyes due to seasonal allergies and fatigue.
-However, for those of you who get redness in the eyes due to smoking weed, your concern is just right.
-For your surprise, weed doesn’t cause redness in your eyes due to irritation.
-Rather, it is how your body reacts when a psychoactive element of marijuana work in your body system.
-This psychoactive element in marijuana is THC.
+However, for those of you who get the Red eyes due to smoking weed, I can only say: your concern is just right.
+To your surprise, weed doesn’t cause redness in your eyes due to irritation.
+Instead, it is how your body reacts when a psychoactive element of marijuana work in your body system.
+This psychoactive element in cannabis is THC.

 Marijuana has several psychoactive elements, which are commonly known as cannabinoids.
 Each element can cast different effects on the consumer.
-Among all ingredients, THC also known as Tetrahydrocannabinol, is one of the most arguable psychoactive cannabinoids in marijuana.
+Among all ingredients, THC, also known as Tetrahydrocannabinol, is one of the most arguable psychoactive cannabinoids in marijuana.
 THC has a similar effect in mind and body, just as anandamide does.
-Anandamide is a fatty acid which binds to the same receptor as THC does.
-The main working of anandamide is it lowers the blood pressure by dilating blood vessels.
-THC does the same job — marijuana which has more THC components, shoot the blood into eyes.
+Anandamide is a fatty acid that binds to the same receptor as THC does.
+The leading role of anandamide is to lower blood pressure by dilating blood vessels.
+THC does the same job — marijuana, which has more THC components, shoot the blood into eyes.

 Reasons for red eyes?

 The most apparent reason for redness in the eyes is THC.
-THC interacts with CB1, which is a receptor in our body and because such receptors are abundant in our eyes that is why our eyes get redness.
+THC interacts with CB1.
+CBD is a receptor in our body, and because you have many of those, in our eyes, They become red.

-These receptors signals to lower our blood pressure.
-Therefore, intraocular pressure in our eyes get lower, and vessels in our eyes open wide, which results in blood rushing toward the eyes and ultimately causes redness.
+These receptors signal to lower our blood pressure.
+Therefore, intraocular pressure in our eyes decreases and vessels in our eyes open wide, which results in blood rushing toward the eyes and ultimately causes redness.

 Great news!
 People who have an eye disease like Glaucoma can recover from it by using THC.
-Glaucoma is due to high blood pressure and since THC lowers the blood pressure so it may help people recover from such disease.
+Glaucoma is due to high blood pressure, and since THC lowers blood pressure so it may help people improve from such disease.

-CBD found in weed is not responsible for redness in the eyes, but the element called THC in weed is the cause of bloodshot in the eyes.
-That is why when we weed smoke, our eyes get inflammation.
+CBD found in weed is not responsible for redness in the eyes, but the element called THC in marijuana is the cause of bloodshot in the eyes.
+That is why when we smoke; our eyes get inflammation.
 CBD products free from THC components cannot cause redness in the eyes.